 There's nothing more frustrating than having hundreds of digital pictures clogging up one's hard drive.
 Photoshop Lightroom 1.3 for Digital Photographers teaches picture-takers how to import, organize, develop, and output images with ease.
 Instructor Colin Smith breaks down even the most complex tasks into quick and easy-to-understand techniques, and demonstrates multiple methods that work in real-world situations.
 He teaches photographers how to work efficiently with metadata; create custom keyword sets; and understand Lightroom's ratings, flags, and labels.
 Colin also shares some of his secret tips!

-Hi, I'm Colin Smith, Bestselling Author and Founder of PhotoshopCAFE.com.
-I'm going to want you to watch over my shoulder as we take an in-depth look into Adobe Photoshop Lightroom.
-This amazing program enables you to import your images, sort them, adjust them, categorize them, make amazing adjustments, and then output them to print to web, and to create stunning slideshows.
-This is the most comprehensive video available on this subject with over 78 lessons.
+- Hi I'm Colin Smith, best-selling author and founder of photoshopcafe.com.
+I'm gonna invite you to watch over my shoulder as we take an in-depth look into Adobe Photoshop Lightroom.
+This amazing program enables you to import your images, sort them, adjust them, categorize them, make amazing adjustments and then output them to print, to web and to create stunning slideshows.
+This is the most comprehensive video available on this subject, with over 78 lessons.
 You can watch from start to finish or come back and use it for a reference.

-Although the screen captures are done on Windows, you can use this for both Mac and Windows.

-And I'll give you the keyboard shortcut when we come to both of those.
+Although the screen captures are done in Windows, you can use this for both Mac and Windows and I'll give you the keyboard shortcut when we come to both of those.
 The goal of this title is for you to spend less time in front of your computer and more time behind your camera.
-So sit back, relax, and enjoy this video.
-I'll see you at the cafe, that's PhotoshopCAFE.com.
+So sit back, relax and enjoy this video.
+I'll see you at the cafe.
+That's photoshopcafe.com.

 1. Getting Started

 2. The Library and Catalogs

 Are you sure you want to mark all the videos in this course as unwatched?

 Type in the entry box, then click Enter to save your note.